adisiojunior/Desafio-T-cnico---CopyBase/README.md

 ## Usage

 1. Clone the repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `npm install`.,
+3. If the above commando doesn't work, try using `npm install --legacy-peer-deps`.
-3. Run the development server with `npm run serve`.
+4. Run the development server with `npm run serve`.
-4. Access the application in your browser at the specified address.
+5. Access the application in your browser at the specified address.

 ## Additional Information